Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 These steps are how I prefer to set up VoiceOver for a visually impaired person, based on my experience, but the steps and tips can be varied to suit.
 A few of the steps are optional depending on the tradeoff between security and ease of use.

 Step 1.
-Switch off passcode (optional)
+Switch off passcode and face recognition (optional)

 Passcodes are very difficult, if not impossible, for the visually impaired to enter the 4 or 6 digit code, so I recommend not using them, unless it’s important you want to restrict access to confidential information or apps.
 It’s a decision to be discussed with each user.
 If they are starting by using the phone for calling only, with Siri, a common scenario, then I think they’re unnecessary.
+Face recognition works better, but it can cause problems when it doesn’t work since it’s not easy for someone to see the messages explainng it hasn’t worked.

 How?